 - The access token expires: this is a common situation.
 The refresh token is used to get a new valid set of tokens.

-- The user changes his password: Firebase issues new access and refresh tokens and renders the old tokens expired.
-This automatically expires the user's token and/or signs out the user on every device, for security reasons
+- The user changes their password: Firebase issues new access and refresh tokens and renders the old tokens expired.
+This automatically expires the user's token and/or signs out the user on every device, for security reasons.

 When you perform authentication with Firebase, there are three kinds of auth tokens you might encounter: